CMS-Enterprise/sbom-harbor/book/src/component-model/entities.md

 ## Entities

 **Entities** are types that either define the data elements being observed in the Harbor problem domain, or support interaction across services, both internal and external.
-Some entities, may be persisted as entries in a data store.
-Some entities are materialized at runtime only for the purpose of executing domain logic, and are never serialized or persisted.
-Entities are typically managed by one or more services.
+Most entities are persisted as entries in a data store.
+However, ome entities are materialized at runtime only for the purpose of executing domain logic, and are never serialized or persisted.
+Entities are typically managed by one or more **services**.

 Entities may also contain validation or helper functions that can operate on an instance of an entity.
-Consider the following example.
-In this example, the `Token` entity defines a function, `expired`, that provides a consistent, functional mechanism for determining if a `Token` instance has expired.
+Consider the following.
+In this example, the `Token` entity defines a function (`expired`) that provides a consistent, functional mechanism for determining if a `Token` instance has expired.

 ```rust
 use chrono::{DateTime, Utc};